delphic/LD46-Keep-It-Alive/Design Doc.md

 You can perform actions to change it's needs and/or moods (but it's unclear what actions will do).
 There is a timer for each trip and you have to manage the creature for that long.
 If certain needs are not met the creature dies, you get money on reaching your destination based on their condition and mood (i.e. your base if they're alive, tip from owner if they're happy).
+Update: No money - the goal is to keep it alive.
+But you get feedback!

 ## Stretch Features:
-More Creatures and Multiple Runs
+More Creature Types and Multiple Runs
+Multiple Creatures at Once
-Manage your own schedule (You need to sleep / eat, requiring you leave the creature alone).
+Manage your own schedule (You *need* to sleep / eat, requiring you leave the creature alone).
 You choose room to place them in, which determines the actions you can take.
 A wiki to consult for the care of your creatures (the timer doesn't stop).
-Owner personality - likely hood to tip, if they care more about needs or mood.
+Owner personality - shapes feedack if they care more about needs or mood.
 Habits - if you play with certain ones too much they become troublesome and the owner won't like it (and it'll cause problems for you too - if you play with them the need to play increases).

 ## Basic System Design